Help save the S.S. United States

 Before coming to Philadelphia, previous owners prepped the interior

 for refurbishment.
 The interior is metal framing intended for refit.

-Occasional walking tours are available for $150 to members.
+Occasional walking tours are available for $150, but only to members.

-But google 'images' or youtube also offers a good tour.
+So google 'images' and youtube also offer a good tour.

 Deck Plans of